Bombardier Global 7500

-The Bombardier Global 7500 and Global 8000 are ultra long-range business jets developed by Bombardier Aviation (formerly Bombardier Aerospace) and remain the largest business jets in the world.
+The Bombardier Global 7500 and Global 8000 are ultra long-range business jets developed by Bombardier Aviation (formerly Bombardier Aerospace).
 The Global 7500, originally named the Global 7000, made its first flight on November 4, 2016, was type certified by Transport Canada on September 28, 2018, and entered service on 20 December 2018.

 The Global 7500 is a clean sheet design with a new transonic wing and is the first purpose built business jet featuring a four-zone cabin.
-The Global 7500 has a range of 7,700 nmi.
+The Global 7500 has a range of 7,700 nmi and is the largest business jet in the world.

-The Global 8000 was initially a shorter, three-zone aircraft but was updated in May 2022 as a four-zone jet similar to the Global 7500, reaching 8,000 nmi (14,800 km) and with a top speed of Mach 0.95, making it the fastest business jet and fastest civilian aircraft since Concorde.
-The Global 8000, also has a cabin altitude of 2,691 feet while flying at 41,000, the lowest cabin altitude of any business jet in production.
-The Global 8000 is scheduled to be introduced in 2025.
+The Global 8000 was initially a shorter, three-zone aircraft but was updated in May 2022 as a four-zone jet similar to the Global 7500, reaching 8000 nmi and with a top speed of Mach 0.95 (729 mph), making it the fastest business jet and fastest civilian aircraft since Concorde.
+The Global 8000, also has a cabin altitude of 2691 ft while flying at 41000 ft, the lowest cabin altitude of any business jet in production.
+The Global 8000 was introduced in 2025.

 Development

 Announced in October 2010, the jets were initially scheduled for introduction in 2016 for the Global 7500 and 2017 for the Global 8000.
 In 2015, Bombardier decided to redesign the aircraft's wing, a change that, in conjunction with other design challenges, delayed the programme by over two years.
 The goal of the redesign was to reduce the wing's weight without altering its aerodynamic profile.
 The aircraft fly-by-wire system architecture is based on that of the CSeries.
-The airframe will use Aluminium–lithium alloys like the other airliner.
+The airframe will use aluminium–lithium alloys like the other airliner.
 The program cost more than US$1 billion.